 I liked this question a lot, so after the talk finished I went to my notebook and did some free writing around it.
 I was astonished to discover that in my imagination, in 10 years I can alter the course of humanity and the planet by helping people reconnect with their breath through my mission to

-“inspire one million women across the world to improve their health and happiness through the transformative power of the breath“
+“inspire one million women across the world to beat the stress of life and recovery from addiction through the transformative power of the breath“

 This may be a far fetched idea, but the point of the exercise isn’t to make a 10 year plan, it is to open the mind up to the possibilities that are actually available to us.

 I may not actually be able to save the human race through my work, but you never know, and even if I don’t, what IS possible if I do the work I feel called to do anyway, and see what happens?

 The Niyama of Ishwara Pranidhana tells us that we have to surrender the results of our actions to the Divine (God, Universe, Fate, Destiny…whatever word you are comfortable with).
 As Swami Gitananda taught, “Do your Best, and leave the rest”.
 Do the work you are called to do, and trust that the impact it has in the world will be the impact the world needs.

 In the Bhagavad Gita, we are taught that we can claim the right to our actions, to the work we do, we do not have the right to own the results.
 The work we do should be for the sake of the work, not for the sake of how we will gain from it.